nimble-code/Buzz/README.md

     $ cd ~/Tools
     $ tar -xzf buzz_v01.tar.gz
     $ cd Buzz

+Or if working from the github.com/nimble-code/Buzz distribution just clone the Buzz repository and move into the top-level directory.
+Install the tool:

     $ sudo make install
     $ buzz -V  # basic check that it's working
     Buzz Version 1.0 -- 1 January 2019